ca4ti/FrugalVox/README.md

 This section allows you to configure your TTS engine, for FrugalVox to be able to generate audio clips from your text.
 The fields are:

-- `tts.voice`: the name of the voice supported by your TTS engine (eSpeakNG by default)
-- `tts.rate`: words per minute speech rate of the voice
-- `tts.volume`: voice volume (0 to 200 for eSpeakNG)
-- `tts.pitch`: voice pitch (check with your TTS program which one is optimal for you, 60 is the default in the example config)
-- `tts.cmd`: a dictionary with the TTS synth and transcoder command templates, please just leave the default values there unless you want to switch to a different TTS engine other than eSpeakNG or a different encoder other than SoX
+- `tts.cmd`: the TTS synth command template, please just leave the default values there unless you want to switch to a different TTS engine other than eSpeakNG
 - `tts.phrases`: a dictionary where every key is the clip name and the value is the phrase text to be rendered to that clip on the kernel start

 ### Static audio clips list: `clips`